-Furthermore, we have special tailor-made offers in store for tour guests including an overnight stay.
+Especially for your tour we offer tailor-made packages with overnight stay.
 You find all you need for relaxation and an enjoyable break at the Seepark Thun - so drop by for a pleasure-packed tour and a hotel team keen to extend you a very warm welcome!

 Freshly replenished snack box with delicious Bernese Oberland specialities is available on site.

 A boat trip on Lake Thun takes you past quaint fishing villages and historic castles.
 Whether you choose a journey with Mediterranean flair on Lake Thun, a gourmet cruise or a historic steamer trip, the motto is: "Cast off, and full steam ahead!"
 The vessels also sail in winter.